MaayanLab/DrugBot/privacy.markdown

 You are advised to review this Privacy Policy periodically for any changes.
 Changes to this Privacy Policy are effective when they are posted on this page.

 ## Contact Us
-If you have any questions about this Privacy Policy, please contact us: Avi.Maayan@mssm.edu
+If you have any questions about this Privacy Policy, please contact us.